w3c-fedid/FedCM/explorations/README.md

 be done right now, please see the
 [Federated Credential Management API](https://fedidcg.github.io/FedCM) proposal.

-This explainer has been broken into several sections.
+This exploration has been broken into several sections.

 1. What is the [language](glossary.md) being used?
 1. What's the [problem](problem.md) being solved?